»DOWNLOAD the MoDOT Design-Build Flyer by clicking HERE or in the graphic above & below.

 Design-build is a delivery method that includes hiring one contracting team to complete the design work and build the highway improvement under one contract.
 MoDOT provides the project goals, budget and schedule and the contractor team completes the work.
 This technique has been known to significantly save time and provide cost savings.

-The Route 70 design-build project will replace six bridges that carry Interstate 70 traffic at three locations in Columbia.
-These bridges are located at Business Loop 70/West Boulevard, Garth Avenue, and Route 763/Rangeline Road.
-The project will also include intersection revisions and correction of clearance issues at Business Loop 70 and Route 763.
-The estimated project cost is approximately $18 million and is funded in the current Statewide Transportation Improvement Program.
-MoDOT will begin the procurement process in late 2014.
+The Columbia I-70 Bridges Project is an $18 million project to replace three bridges over local streets in Columbia, Missouri.
+The Interstate 70 bridges cross over Business Loop 70/West Boulevard, Garth Avenue, and MO Route 763/Rangeline Street.
+The project is funded in the current Statewide Transportation Improvement Program.
+MoDOT will begin the procurement process in late fall 2014.

 For additional information, please contact Project Director, Travis Koestner, via email at Columbia.firstname.lastname@example.org, or by phone at (573) 751-3322 or 1-888-ASK-MODOT (275-6636).

-The Route 141/I-44 design-build project will improve connections at the Route 141/I-44 interchange and at Route 141 and Vance Road.
+The Interstate 44/Route 141 design-build project will improve connections at the Interstate 44/Route 141 interchange and at Route 141 and Vance Road.
 The project also includes pavement improvements throughout the project limits.
 The $18-20 million project is funded in the current Statewide Transportation Improvement Program.
-Procurement for the project is slated to begin in early 2015.
+Procurement for the project is slated to begin in Summer 2015.